matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 - You can analyze log data in BigQuery.
 - The Cloud Logging Agent can be installed on both Compute Engine and AWS EC2 instances.

-**2. Which TWO of the following statements about Cloud Audit Logs are TRUE? **
+**2. Which TWO of the following statements about Cloud Audit Logs are TRUE?**

 - Cloud Audit Logs maintains three audit logs for each project, folder, and organization.
-- Enabling Data Access audit logs might result in your project being charged for the additional logs usage.
-These logs are disabled by default because they can become quite large and incur extra charges.
+- Enabling Data Access audit logs might result in your project charged for the additional logs usage.
+- These logs disabled by default because they can become quite large and incur extra charges.

 **3. Which ONE of the following statements about Forseti Security is TRUE?**